 Morgan said he intends for the training program to spread and bring ultrasound capability to all types of special operations units.

 Those intentions moved forward Dec.
-13, when he briefed his two-year experience with training and applying ultrasound in the Special Forces environment at the Special Operations Medical Conference.
+13 when he briefed his two-year experience with training and applying ultrasound in the Special Forces environment at the SOMA conference.

 He, along with Lopez and Hubler, also briefed their personal accounts of success with ultrasound and demonstrated the value of the equipment to physicians and medics from across the world.